The Classification of Roads Depends on Various Factors

 - Flexible Roads:

 The Flexible Roads are laid in four layers.
-The topmost surface consists bituminous material, also known as Wearing course.
+The topmost surface consists of bituminous material, also known as the Wearing course.
 The sub-base, base and subgrade course are laid underneath the wearing course.
 These four layers make it flexible because they transfer the load of the vehicle to sub-grade through lateral distribution.